lavkushry1/Camopa/frontend/public/assets/README.md

-# Assets Directory for Camopa Beverages Website
+# Assets Directory for Campa Beverages Website

 This directory needs the following media files for the website to display properly:

 ## Required Files

-1. **campa-logo.png** - The official Campa Beverages logo (transparent PNG)
+1. **campa-logo-white.png** - The official Campa Beverages logo in white
    - Recommendation: White logo with transparency for best visibility on dark backgrounds
    - Optimal size: 300-500px width